 Even when you finish setting up your responsive email design, you need to find out how your subscribers feel about your email campaigns.
 We suggest getting customer feedback through data and surveys.

 You should reach out to customers with surveys.
 After you send out the emails, ask them about their experiences so that you can see what you need to change.
 This will point you in the right direction.

 Asking questions can help you to know what areas of your responsive emails you can improve on.
-For example, do subscribers face display issues or do they not like the email’s design?
-Keep these questions in mind so that you can create effective surveys that will help you improve your responsive emails.
+For example, do subscribers face mobile display issues or not like the email’s design?
+Keep these questions in mind so that you can create effective surveys that will help you improve your responsive design.

-Make sure to listen to customers: you can apply their feedback and provide them with excellent email displays so that they will form a positive opinion of your business.
+Make sure to listen to customers.
+You can apply their feedback and provide them with well-designed emails that improve their customer experience—leading to increased email marketing revenue.

-Creating effective emails with nice designs and correct displays will help you to accomplish that.
+As a brand, you want to make a strong impression on your subscribers.
+Creating effective emails with a nice, responsive design and correct displays will help you to accomplish that.

-Adapting remains a strong part of the business world.
-Continue to adapt your business to the needs and wants of your customers and you will make them happy.
-As you use responsive emails, you can make sure that your emails display correctly and reach more of your customers.
+As you use responsive emails, you can make sure that your emails display correctly and meet the needs and wants of your customers.